automerge/automerge-classic/INTERNALS.md

   the list; it only creates a placeholder at a particular position.
 A subsequent `set` or `link` operation is used to assign the actual value.

-  The counter looks a bit similar to a sequence number in the vector clock, but it is different due to the requirement that it must be greater than *any other* counter in that list (regardless of originating actor).
+  The elem value looks a bit similar to a sequence number in the vector clock, but it is different due to the requirement that it must be greater than *any other* elem in that list (regardless of originating actor).
 This fact is required to ensure the list elements are ordered correctly.
 Technically, this construction is known as a
   [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamps).

-* `{ action: 'set', obj: objId, key: key, value: value }`
+* `{ action: 'set', obj: objectId, key: key, value: value }`

   The user assigned a value to a key in a map, or to an existing index in a list. `obj` is the UUID of the map or list being modified.
 If the target